monocle-h2020/camera_calibration/data_template/stacks/dark_current/README.md

-This folder contains stacked *dark* images (NPY) directly from the camera.

-There will be subfolders for different ISO values.
-Each ISO subfolder contains stacked images for different exposure times.

-ISO values and exposure times are based on app values, not on camera values.

-The format should be as follows:
-.../stacks/dark/iso<ISO>/<invtime>_<type>.npy
-where <ISO> is the ISO value, <invtime> is 1/exposure time and <type> the image type (see below).

-Two types of stacked images will be present:
- - ..._mean.npy: mean per pixel of a data set
- - ..._stds.npy: standard deviation per pixel of a data set
+This folder contains stacked (mean/standard deviation per pixel) data in numpy binary (.npy) format.
+If using the `stack_mean_std.py` script, the filenames of these stacks are based on the names of the folders containing the original data.